Code of the District of Columbia

 § 28:9–314.
 Perfection by control.

-(c) A security interest in investment property is perfected by control under § 28:9-106 from the time the secured party obtains control and remains perfected by control until:
+(c) A security interest in investment property is perfected by control under § 28:9-106 not earlier than the time the secured party obtains control and remains perfected by control until:

 (1) The secured party does not have control; and